rainforestnet/CrystalReportsNinja/README.md

 Number of copies to print to printer.

 ### -A Passing in Parameters of Crystal Reports
 Parameters within the Crystal Report that you would like to pass a value to.
+Case must match.

 ### -L Write Log File
 filename ninja-yyyyMMddHHmmss.log